XXrandR/PerfectHome/README.md

-# Android Simple Launcher (PCS)
+# PerfectHome
-The intention of this launcher(PCS) is to manage the home screen of an Android device.
-With simplicity in mind, and with beauty and aesthetics on the interface.
+With simplicity in behavior, and with beauty and aesthetics on the interface.
+The intention of this launcher is to manage the home screen of an Android device.

 ## Features of the launcher